wnormandin/pokeycrawl/README.md

 ##pokeycrawl
 ###A python web crawler for load-testing and indexing purposes

-Pokeycrawl is a Python 2.7 command-line tool allowing the crawling of websites in order to load test (with multiprocessing) or store a site index.
+Pokeycrawl is a Python 2.7 Linux tool allowing the crawling of websites in order to load test (with multiprocessing) or store a site index.

 ####Installation